Protect the world’s peace. Donate to support Ukraine

 How many pages is Capital Gaines: Smart Things I Learned Doing Stupid Stuff and when was it published?

-Who is the author of Capital Gaines: Smart Things I Learned Doing Stupid Stuff?
+What can I learn from Chip Gaines' Capital Gaines: Smart Things I Learned Doing Stupid Stuff?